Coming from Clojure

 Static types (fully inferred)

-This is the biggest philosophical difference.
-Clojure embraces dynamic typing, where values carry their types at runtime and spec/schema are optional validation layers.
-Loon has a full static type system, but it is entirely inferred.
-You never write type annotations.
+This is the deepest philosophical divide.
+Clojure embraces dynamic typing: values carry their types at runtime, and spec or schema add validation where you choose.
+Loon has a full static type system, yet it is entirely inferred.
+You never write a single annotation.

-In practice, this means many errors that Clojure catches at runtime (wrong argument count, type mismatches, missing map keys with typed maps) are caught at compile time in Loon.
-The tradeoff is that some dynamic patterns you might be used to (heterogeneous collections, runtime type dispatch) require ADTs instead of just throwing different shapes into the same collection.
+The payoff is that errors Clojure discovers at runtime (wrong argument count, type mismatches, missing keys in a typed map) surface at compile time instead.
+The cost is that some dynamic patterns you lean on (heterogeneous collections, runtime type dispatch) ask for ADTs rather than mixed shapes sharing one collection.

 Ownership instead of persistent data structures